linode/docs/docs/products/networking/vlans/guides/manually-configuring-a-vlan/index.md

 ### Manually configuring a VLAN in Centos and Fedora

-1. Verify that Network Helper is disabled to avoid it overwritting any changes on the next reboot.
+1. Verify that Network Helper is disabled to avoid it overwriting any changes on the next reboot.
 See [Network Helper Settings](/docs/guides/network-helper/#network-helper-settings) for information on adjusting Network Helper settings.

 1. Log in to the Linode via [Lish](/docs/guides/using-the-linode-shell-lish/).
 While it's possible to make changes while logged in over SSH, you may get disconnected if changes are made to the network interface assigned to the public internet.